JimDaGuy/paint-gauge/README.md

   - [ ] Store JWT client-side and use them for requests
   - [ ] Modify API routes to use JWT if one is provided
   - [ ] Customize client pages based on authentication status
+- [ ] Implement API routes for non-200 responses
+- [ ] Implement input checking on the client-side for account creation and login
+- [ ] Implement unit testing
 - [ ] Implement pages and API routes for grabbing analtyics/other rating data
-- [ ] Implement API routes for non-200 responses
 - [ ] Implement better error handling to prevent the application from crashing
-- [ ] Implement unit testing

 ## Running it yourself